Cookie04CZ/GlyphRepair/README.md

 **Read glyph data -> calculate MD5 hash -> pair the hash with user-assigned character -> store Unicode code for the character into database.**

-There's a reason why mapped characters are stored in Unicode.
+There's a reason why mapped characters are stored as Unicode.
 In old PDF files with Type 1 fonts, glyphs are just graphical symbols that may or may not contain information about which character they actually represent.
 Moreover, PDF supports several schemes to reduce overall file size, so it typically stores only glyphs that are needed to render the given document.
 These are called "embedded subset" fonts.
 Another file size reduction comes from character ordering.
-In Type 1 fonts, characters are ordered by their appearance in the text.
+In embedded subset fonts, characters are ordered by their appearance in the text.
 In other words, every font has different character order.
 Suppose you have a document that starts with word "OUROBOROS", then characters in its font will get these character codes (CC):

 | Letter | O |U |R |O |B |O |R |O |S |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | Character code (CC) | 1 |2 |3 |1 |4 |1 |3 |1 |5 |

 Notice that CC for letter "O" gets repeated every time it's needed.
-These character codes are linked with glyphs, so the renderer knows what to display at each code position.
+These character codes are linked with glyphs, so the renderer knows what to draw at each code position.
 Glyphs have their own Glyph Names (GN) which may be linked to CCs like this:

 | Letter | O | U | R | B | S |
 |:---:|:---:|:---:|:---:|:---:|:---:|